grauds/clematis.doc/docs/clematis-explained/backend-api.md

   - httpie
 ---

-# Backend API
+# Documenting Backend API

 ## REST And Hateoas Implementation

 With HATEOAS clients need to know only the entrypoint of the API, and then the information about the resources is received via [hypermedia](https://en.wikipedia.org/wiki/Hypermedia) follow-up links.
-All the Clematis API are using Hateoas specification.
+All the Clematis APIs are using Hateoas specification.

 ## SpringDoc OpenAPI

 ### Money Tracker

-This API is documented with [SpringDoc Open API](https://springdoc.org/v1/) version 1.8.0 which is the last compatible with the Spring Boot 2.
+This API is documented with [SpringDoc Open API](https://springdoc.org/v1/) version 1.8.0, which is the last compatible with the Spring Boot 2.

 The support for Spring Data Rest and Hateoas is available with the following dependencies: